 As of 2026, WebP enjoys near-universal browser support.
 Chrome has supported WebP since version 17 (with the latest being Chrome 134), Firefox added support in version 65, Edge supports it natively, Safari added WebP support in version 14 (2020), and Opera has long supported it.
 Overall, WebP is compatible with over 97% of browsers in use globally.
 Our converter tool itself works in any modern browser that supports the HTML5 Canvas API, which is essentially all current browsers.

-Absolutely.
-Our WebP converter is 100% client-side — your images never leave your device.
+.
+Our WebP converter is 100% client-side - your images never leave your device.
 All conversion happens locally in your browser using the HTML5 Canvas API.
 No data is uploaded to any server, no cookies track your usage, and no image data is stored anywhere.
 This makes it the most private way to convert image formats online.
 You can even use this tool while offline once the page has loaded, as it doesn't require any server communication to function.

 WebP supports both lossy and lossless compression modes.
-Lossy WebP uses predictive coding derived from the VP8 video codec to achieve smaller file sizes with a slight reduction in quality — it's ideal for photographs and complex images.
-Lossless WebP uses advanced techniques including spatial prediction, color space transforms, and entropy coding to achieve perfect quality preservation — it's best for screenshots, illustrations, and images with text.
+Lossy WebP uses predictive coding derived from the VP8 video codec to achieve smaller file sizes with a slight reduction in quality - it's photographs and complex images.
+Lossless WebP uses advanced techniques including spatial prediction, color space transforms, and entropy coding to achieve quality preservation - it's best for screenshots, illustrations, and images with text.
 Lossy WebP is typically 25-34% smaller than JPEG, while lossless WebP is 26% smaller than PNG.
-Our converter supports both modes through the quality slider — setting quality to 100% produces near-lossless output.
+Our converter supports both modes through the quality slider - setting quality to 100% produces near-lossless output.

 Essential Resources